Hardiness Zone: 3a

 Although snapping them off or mowing them down can cause them to re-branch and produce even more suckers than your started with, many gardeners find that mowing them regularly is the easiest, most practical (and least time consuming) way of dealing with them.
 If you're worried about suckers spilling over into your lawn, you might try installing a "weed" barrier (made from copper, steel or plastic) that goes down 6 inches or more into the soil between the edge of your lawn and your lilac shrubs.

 The reason lilacs tend to get tall and leggy after a while is because these shrubs renew themselves from their roots.
 It is important to leave at least a portion of the suckers intact to accomplish this purpose.
 A good way to keep the canes from getting tall and leggy is to cut the oldest ones down to within 18-20 inches of the ground in late spring right after they bloom.
 This way you always have some up and coming suckers that will produce larger flower heads on shorter stems.

 The only way to get rid of them is to dig them up...each and every one.
 Then of course, they'll grow right back.
-That's how they are.
-We have several around our house and that's what I've discovered.

 Are they spreading from roots? then you need bamboo or other barrier plastic.
 Do they spread from seed? then try removing spent blossoms before they go to seed.
 Try putting a black plastic barrier on top of the lawn and cover it completely with sand and then flagstones.

 Thank you for the information.
 Now I have wild plums growing amongst the lilac suckers!

 I know the fact that I now have wild plums growing in amongst the lilac suckers sounds strange.
 This is what happened..the sewer pipe that connects my house to the city sewer pipe, collapsed last summer and I had to have my yard dug up to fix the sewer pipe.
 There is a beautiful white and purple lilac hedge separating my property from the neighbor's.